*Supervised Experience statement regarding COVD-19 Situation:

 Giving the current situation with COVID-19, and the ongoing limitations, BASES acknowledges that this will raise issues for supervisees in many ways.
 As we currently have no idea how long any government restrictions are going to be in place, we genuinely cannot gauge what sort of delay this may have for candidates completing the route.
 Candidates may find that once everything is back to some form of normality, they are able to get back on track and can still complete within the allotted timeframe.
 If, however, candidates do reach the maximum of six years completion time, and find that an extension is required, this will of course be considered and supported.

 BASES Supervised Experience is a programme of professional development, skill acquisition and supervised practice providing the environment and guidance to facilitate development as a sport and exercise science practitioner.

 Supervised Experience has been developed for aspiring sport and exercise scientists and is the recommended route to gaining BASES Accreditation for individuals earlier in their career, who do not have the extensive experience required to apply for accreditation via the direct route.

 Whilst on the scheme, Supervised Experience aims to provide the necessary opportunities and support to facilitate the development of the competencies needed to obtain BASES Accreditation as a sport and exercise scientist.

 Individuals registered for Supervised Experience are entitled to use the title ‘BASES Supervised Sport and Exercise Scientist’ until accredited, as long as they remain registered on the programme.

 What are the criteria for applying for BASES Supervised Experience?

 To register onto Supervised Experience the applicant ("Supervisee") must:

 You can register onto Supervised Experience twice a year, in Spring and Autumn.
-The next registration dates are between 1 - 19 October 2018.

-for current registration for a postgraduate degree
+- Transcripts and module descriptors for current registration for a postgraduate degree or

 - Copy of official university letter confirming registration onto a postgraduate degree or